-It will be crucial to explore the opportunities ahead for us to redesign the current outdated model of our retail-dependent high streets and the rapid decline in footfall.
-Approaching these challenges and seizing upon opportunities must start with the question, ‘What does the future of the UK’s towns and cities look like?’
+In a country transformed by COVID-19, Brexit and the global upheaval to supply chains and industry caused by the ongoing war in Ukraine, it is crucial to explore the opportunities ahead for us to redesign the current outdated model of our high streets, where crisis has been mounting for decades.
+Approaching these challenges and seizing upon opportunities must start with the question, “what does the future of the UK’s towns and cities look like?”.

 In Q4 2020 there was a 13.7% high street vacancy rate and a 17.3% shopping centre vacancy rate.
 The early months of 2021 saw a 68.3% year-on-year decline in high street footfall and a 4.9% decline in retail sales volume.
 In January 2021, the proportion of money spent online was 35.2%, the highest on record. […]

 Taking back control was always meant to mean more than just transferring power from Brussels to Whitehall.
 Delivering the promise was meant to mean placing empowered communities at the country’s constitutional core.
 Localism has the potential to deliver real democratic accountability, but only if done in a way that delivers real power to people.
 To […]